-Iberíco Pork Secreto £15 – it comes with grated courgettes and kelp and it is a good expression of divine swine.
+Iberíco Pork Secreto £15 – this divine swine comes with grated courgettes and kelp.
 As lovely as it is the other dishes just eclipses it.

 Isle of Mull scallops £10 – they are tasty but not worth the price tag.